 - Loose ligaments and lots of water, a little more risk.

-- A baby in an instable lie might go breech, continue balance activities and when baby is head down then wear a pregnancy belt 24/7 and don't invert any more.
+- A baby in an instable lie might go breech again: now head down? --continue balance activities and wear a pregnancy belt 24/7 and don't invert for a week or so or until an indication, such as posterior after one week of being head down or a labor stall.

 - If the baby's head is high (not engaged) and the water is broke, don't invert.